What to Do If You Miss a Pill

 Do I need emergency contraception if I miss a pill?

 Not always.
 Emergency contraception may be needed if you miss pills in the first week of a combined pill pack and had unprotected sex during the break or the missed days.
+Your pharmacist can advise you based on your specific situation.

 Can I take two pills at once if I missed one?